shamba-network/shamba-documentation/quickstart.rst

 Accessing Shamba Chainlink Oracle
 ---------------------------------

 The Shamba Chainlink oracle provides geospatial data to smart contracts.
-To access it you need to import the ShambaGeoConsumer_ and ShambaFireConsumer_ smart-contracts from our smart-contract-kit_ or intall it via our npm_ module_.
+To access it you need to import the ShambaGeoConsumer_ and ShambaFireConsumer_ smart-contracts from our smart-contract-kit_ or install it via our npm_ module_.
 To make this process easier, we have provided tools like our contracts_ tool_ for generating boilerplate smart contract code to interact with our data oracle.
 And we also have our brownie_ and hardhat_ mixes setup for the Oracle Facing Smart Contracts to interact with the same.

 Requesting Data From The Oracle